ArkaPrabhaChowdhury/ArkaPrabhaChowdhury/README.md

 <h3 align="center">A passionate and goal-oriented developer from India.
 Currently working as a MERN stack intern and App developer intern at a German start up.</h3>

-- 🌱 I’m currently learning React Native and AWS
+- 🌱 I’m currently working on React Native, React and NextJS.

 - 📝 I regularly write articles on [https://feedingtrends.com/u/arkaprabha](https://feedingtrends.com/u/arkaprabha)